fridge-dev/blog/scratch/scratch-from-laptop.md

-4(?).
-Rust state machine impl - do you always need a wrapper type with Option<SM> where you .take() and then put it back?
+4. Rust state machine impl - do you always need a wrapper type with Option<SM> where you .take() and then put it back?
     - do we pretty much always need a Holder<T> type of abstraction? https://geeklaunch.io/blog/make-invalid-states-unrepresentable/

 Other team/soft topics:

-- Pretend you're the CTO of this small startup team/org.
-What would you do if you had to choose?
-Would you choose A or B, or choose to spend more effort gathering info?
-What would you do to gather more info?
-What if time was no constraint?
-What if money were no constraint?
-What if you had very

 Learning: Ask yourself "why".
 Ask why about choices you make, choices others have made.
 Keep asking why, and if you get an answer that doesn't make sense, then keep chasing.